 4. Capella IV in TOS: "Friday's Child" (where Kirk, Spock, McCoy and the pregnant Eleen seek refuge)

 5. Vulcan in "Star Trek IV" (the peak to which Spock retreats to meditate)

 6. Mintaka III in TNG: "Who Watches the Watchers" (site of the "duck blind")

 7. Tarok in VOY: "Initiations" (Kazon training ground)

 8. Xyrillian homeworld in ENT: "Unexpected" (holo-simulation)

-The characteristic rocks were previously filmed for two TOS episodes from roughly the same angle, as a comparison of the following screen caps from TOS: "Shore Leave" and TOS: "Friday's Child" demonstrates.
+The characteristic rocks were previously filmed for two TOS episodes from roughly the same angle, as a comparison of the following screen caps from TOS: "Shore Leave" (right peak) and TOS: "Friday's Child" (left peak) demonstrates.
 On the latter picture we see the moment of the explosion that is supposed to throw back the Capellan pursuers.

 The screen cap from TOS: "Friday's Child" brings to light that a path is leading up the rock between the uppermost double peak and the lower peak on its left.
 The same episode also provides us with a view in opposite direction, from the path down on the plain.

-Another path to the other side of the tall rock seems to be located on the very right edge of the front views examined so far.
+Another path to the other side of the tall rock is located on the very right edge of the front views examined so far.
 In TNG: "Who Watches the Watchers" the Mintakans take this way, as does Kirk in TOS: "Shore Leave".